-- 11. Any loss in parking privileges will result in the forfeiture of the registration fee.
-A new permit must be purchased once building administration has indicated that the parking privileges may be restored. - 12.
-Lost registration permits must be replaced by the purchase of a new permit at the \$10 fee. - 13.
-Parking permits are non-transferable.
-Placing a registration permit on a vehicle other than the vehicle to which it is registered will result in loss of parking privileges for both students for one semester and possible towing at the owner's expense. - 14.
-Once driving privileges have been suspended, any student who continues to drive and park in school lots without approval will face suspension from school and possible towing at the owner's expense. - 15.
-The school cannot assume responsibility for any theft or damage to automobiles, mopeds, motorcycles, or bicycles.
+- privileges for both students for one semester and possible towing at the owner's expense. - Once driving privileges have been suspended, any student who continues to drive and park in school lots without approval will face suspension from school and possible towing at the owner's expense. - The school cannot assume responsibility for any theft or damage to automobiles, mopeds, motorcycles, or bicycles.
 For your protection, lock your vehicle.
 Any student's vehicle left overnight is not Highlands' responsibility.